 The Philippines is represented in Canada by an Embassy in Ottawa.
 The Philippines also has two consulates-general in Toronto and Vancouver and honourary consular offices in Calgary Edmonton Winnipeg, St. John's, Halifax and Charlottetown.

-In 2012, Canadian merchandise exports to the Philippines were $527.9 million, while Canadian imports from the Philippines were valued at $991.2 million.
+In 2013, Canadian merchandise exports to the Philippines were $603.3 million, while Canadian imports from the Philippines were valued at $1.1 billion.
 Canada's trade and investment relationship with the Philippines spans many sectors.
 Canadian companies with expertise in infrastructure (water and waste water, airports, green building), defence and cleantech (renewable energy) are in a particularly good position to take advantage of new opportunities within these sectors.
 In addition, the market for agricultural products in the Philippines continues to be robust, with significant potential for growth within the processed food and beverage sub-sector and health foods.